A perfect side for warm weather dining

 Instructions

-- In a small mixing bowl, combine the buttermilk, mayo, dill, traditional Dijon, whole grain mustard, the remaining 1 ½ teaspoon Kosher salt, and pepper to taste.
-Reserve to the side.
+- In a small mixing bowl, combine the buttermilk, mayo, dill, traditional Dijon, whole grain mustard, the remaining 1 ½ teaspoons of Kosher salt, and season with pepper to taste.
+Set the dressing aside.

-- Once potatoes have cooled, slice each in half (or more if they are on the large side) and add to a large mixing bowl along with the celery, green onions, and reserved dressing.
+- Once the potatoes have cooled, slice each one in half (or more if they are large) and place them in a large mixing bowl.
+Add the celery, green onions, and the reserved dressing to the bowl.

-- Garnish with lemon peel.
-Optionally, I like to add few additional cracks of black pepper and a sprinkle of additional fresh dill on top before serving.
-Serve immediately or store in an air-tight container in the refrigerator for up to 4 days.
+- For an extra touch of freshness, garnish the potato salad with lemon peel.
+You can also add a few additional cracks of black pepper and a sprinkle of fresh dill on top before serving, if desired.
+The Creamy Dijon Dill Potato Salad is now ready to be enjoyed!
+Serve it immediately or store it in an airtight container in the refrigerator for up to 4 days.

 Notes